prime31/Nez/FAQs/EntitySystems.md

 Entity Systems
 ============
-Nez no longer packages its own systems because "the nez ecs was always optional, and it was Shitty AF™️"
+Nez no longer packages its own entity systems because "the nez ECS was always optional, and it was Shitty AF™️"

 If you want to use a full ECS implementation look for: